vitest-dev/vitest/docs/config/index.md

 Run tests using [VM context](https://nodejs.org/api/vm.html) (inside a sandboxed environment) in a worker pool.

-This makes tests run faster, but VM module is unstable when running [ESM code](https://github.com/nodejs/node/issues/37648).
+This makes tests run faster, but the VM module is unstable when running [ESM code](https://github.com/nodejs/node/issues/37648).
 Your tests will [leak memory](https://github.com/nodejs/node/issues/33439) - to battle that, consider manually editing [`experimentalVmWorkerMemoryLimit`](#experimentalvmworkermemorylimit) value.

 ::: warning
 Running code in a sandbox has some advantages (faster tests), but also comes with a number of disadvantages.